-- \The areas shown above are approximate.
+- The areas shown above are approximate.
 The developer shall provide final RCD encroachment calculations at the Final Plans stage. - 4.
+Basketball Court: The applicant shall incorporate noise control measures around the proposed basketball court to mitigate noise to the Vineyard Square neighborhood.
+The applicant shall also consider relocating the basketball court to provide greater separation between this development and Vineyard Square. - 5.
 Land Use: The use of the property is limited to Dwelling Units, Multifamily or Townhouse Development.
-Any change in use, including Group care facility, additional entitlements shall be required. - 5.
+For any change in use, including Group care facility, additional entitlements shall be required. - 6.
 Bicycle Facility: Prior to issuance of a Zoning Compliance Permit, the developer shall consider providing a bicycle fix-it station.
-The developer shall include the dimensions and design details of the bicycle fix-it station on the site details sheets. - 6.
+The developer shall include the dimensions and design details of the bicycle fix-it station on the site details sheets. - 7.
 Greenway Easement: Prior to issuance of a Zoning Compliance Permit, the developer shall submit plans showing a dedicated easement for the ten (10) foot wide greenway trail.
-Final design and construction details must be approved by the Town Manager. - 7.
+Final design and construction details must be approved by the Town Manager. - 8.
 Pedestrian Improvements: Prior to issuance of a Zoning Compliance Permit, the developer shall submit plans showing installation of ADA ramps at all internal crosswalk markings.
-Final design and construction details must be approved by the Town Manager. - 8.
+Final design and construction details must be approved by the Town Manager. - 9.
 Homestead Road Improvements: Prior to issuance of Final Zoning Inspection, the developer must submit plans showing the improvements and dedicated right-of-way along the site frontage in relation to the Town's multi-model transportation improvement project, the Homestead Road Improvements project, to ensure no conflicts.
 Final design and construction details must be approved by the Town Manager and N.C.
-Department of Transportation as approved by a phasing plans. - 9.
+Department of Transportation as approved by a phasing plans. - 10.
 Landscape Bufferyards: The following landscape bufferyards shall be provided:

-Location ation Required Buffer
+Location Required Buffer

 North 10' Type "B"

 Northeast 10' Type "B"

 East 10' Type "B"

 Southeast 0' - 20' Type "C" Alternative

 South 15' Type "C" Modified

 West 30' Type "B" Alternative